trexitycode/wirestate/docs/API.md

 ## Callbacks

+Each state may or may not have a `callback` function.
+Think of it as something that happens when we enter a state, however it is not required as some states don't need anything to happen upon entering.
+So, in other words, not all states need callbacks, but the callbacks must belong to a state.

 ### Setup
 The `callbacks` object needs to be passed in the wirestate function when setting up the machine.